cloudflare/cloudflare-docs/products/workers/src/content/learning/logging-workers.md

 ### Debugging exceptions

-After you have identified your Workers application is returning exceptions, use `wrangler tail` to inspect, and fix the exceptions.
+After you have identified your Workers application is returning exceptions, use `wrangler tail` to inspect and fix the exceptions.

 <!-- TODO: include example -->